nikousokhan/Grafana-Visualization-Boom-Table/README.md

 # Netdata-Central-with-Promethues-Grafana
-Run Netdata Central and intgrated Promethues &amp; Grafana ( Panel Boom Table)
+Run Netdata Central and integrated Promethues &amp; Grafana ( Panel Boom Table)

 Netdata is a centralized tool and has a huge impact on reducing resource in operating nodes. see